shestaya-liniya/shestaya-liniya/README.md

 > Telegram is messy.
 NotLost tries to fix that.

+Background: 1 year as mobile dev at online school, solo dev of an app with 10M of users at peak

 <!--
 **shestaya-liniya/shestaya-liniya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.